-I’ve seen plenty of vertical pallet gardens in coffee shops and I’ve always wanted to make my own.
+I’ve seen plenty of vertical pallet gardens in coffee shops, and I’ve always wanted to make my own.
 Pallets are usually readily available and are either free or cheap to buy.
 I picked mine up from a local agro/garden shop.
 They were free as they were a little broken.
-I have really enjoyed transforming pallets into space-saving, high-productive vertical pallet gardens.
+I have enjoyed transforming pallets into space-saving, high-productive vertical pallet gardens.

-Some people choose to use the pallets as is, however, I wanted to create containers within the pallets for root space and aesthetics.
+Some people choose to use the pallets; however, I wanted to create containers within the pallets for root space and aesthetics.
 So I pulled part of the pallet apart and then rearranged the wood.
 I used thin slats of spare wood that I had lying around to fill in the gaps.
 I didn’t want to use plastic in my garden as I am undecided on the pros and cons of using plastic for edible gardens.

 Author: Laila Helena